Touring Tuscany By Car and the Drive Back to England via Switzerland, France, Luxembourg and Belgium

 The Bell Tower of the Cathedral at Pisa

-My travelling companion and I landed at Pisa airport late one evening in June and stayed overnight in nearby rented rooms.
+My traveling companion and I landed at Pisa airport late one evening in June and stayed overnight in nearby rented rooms.
 Warning—we had been under the impression that rooms that we had booked were in a hotel but found to our surprise and dismay that we were in a self-contained apartment that had other people in one of the bedrooms.
-Quite a startling revelation for a couple of old ladies, as during our initial exploration of the apartment we opened a door on a couple doing what people normally do in private!
+Quite a startling revelation, as during our initial exploration of the apartment we opened a door on a couple doing what people normally do in private!
 The airport is within walking distance of the establishment and we formed the impression that the place was an overnight stopover for flight crews.
 In our opinion, it's totally unacceptable to place guests amongst strangers in insecure and unmonitored accommodation.
 You may wish to check more carefully than we did if making bookings over the internet for rooms in Pisa.
 A sleepless night was followed by a paltry breakfast of coffee from a self-service machine and a few dry rolls and biscuits that had been left in our rooms.
 We, of course, gave a review on Tripadvisor.

 Ponte Solferino in Pisa